 However, the absence of an agreement on the precise nature of the UK’s future relationship with the EU means no end yet to the uncertainty, although we hope for some further clarity by the autumn.

 One of the key topics in Current Tax 2020 will be a session on how practitioners can prepare and offer advice to their clients for Brexit, including the relevant VAT rules and postponed accounting rules for VAT.

 Attend Current Tax 2020

 An excellent opportunity for accountants and staff involved in tax work to bring their technical knowledge up to date.

 It covers the changes introduced both UK-wide and in Scotland.
-Charlotte Barbour CA, who is chairing the course, notes: “This course offers everything that is best about ICAS: an opportunity to learn from fellow CAs, a concentrated day focusing on current changes to tax law and practice that affect practitioners, and the chance to catch up with friends and colleagues.
-I look forward to seeing members and their staff at Current Tax 2020.”
+Charlotte Barbour CA, notes: “This course offers everything that is best about ICAS: an opportunity to learn from fellow CAs and a concentrated day focusing on current changes to tax law and practice that affect practitioners.”

 Changes to tax legislation - unpicking the finance bill